Gonz-K/password-strength-analyzer/README.md

 ## License

-This project is developed solely for academic purposes as part of the Security Automation course at XYZ University.
+This project is developed solely for academic purposes as part of the Security Automation course at National University.
 It is not licensed for reuse or distribution.
 All rights are reserved by the author.